 Our international BSc Engineering Sciences programme offers 30 places for every winter semester.

 Our admissions committee will check all applications after 15 May.
 You will hear from us if your application has been successful around the beginning of June.
 EU applicants will be informed shortly after 15 July.

 If we were unable to give you a study place, then you will also hear from us by e-mail.

-If you are admitted, you will receive an e-mail with confirmation of a study place and your scanned admission papers.
-Parallel all original admission papers will be sent to you to your indicated postal address by normal post (not by courier service).
-You will then have to accept your place and confirm by returning our statement of acceptance form.
+If you are admitted, you will receive an e-mail with confirmation of a study place and your admission letter.
+You will then have to accept your place within 21 days with a request of enrolment in our Campusportal.

 With our admission papers you will have to apply for a study visa with the German Embassy in your home country.
 Our admission papers are valid for Hochschule Mannheim, your study visa will have to be issued for Hochschule Mannheim.
 When you receive the official admission document, contact the German Embassy as soon as you can.
 To start on the programme you need to be at the University on the first day of the language and culture programme, normally the first Monday in September.